grant-humphries/dev-near-light-rail/README.md

 # Overview

-This repo contains scripts that automate the majority of the process of finding taxlots within walking distance of light rail stops, determining the value of development that has occurred since those stops have been built, and comparing that growth to other areas in the Portland metro region.
-Part of this process is a network analysis from each stop to the tax lots that are within a given walking distance.
-This routing is done with ArcGIS's Network Analyst (at this time, I am looking to migrate this to PostGreSQL's pg_routing extension at some point) and the routable network that is used for this analysis is derived from OpenStreetMap via Osmosis and PostGIS.
-The primary output of this project is a set of statistics that describe the total value of properties that are within a walking threshold of MAX stops and that have been developed since the nearby MAX stop was created.
+This repo contains scripts that automate the process of finding taxlots within network walking distance of light rail stops, determining the value of development that has occurred since those stops have been built, and comparing that growth to other areas in the Portland metro region.
+Part of this process is a network analysis that determines which tax lots can reach each stop using the street and trail network within a given walking distance (usually half of  mile).
+This routing is done with ArcGIS's Network Analyst (at this time, although I'm considering migrating this to PostGreSQL's pg_routing extension) and the routable network that is used for this analysis is derived from OpenStreetMap via Osmosis and PostGIS.
+The primary output of this project is a set of statistics that describe the total value of properties that are within a walking threshold of MAX stops and that have been developed since it was confirmed that the nearby MAX stop would be built.
+The parcel data used here is every tax lot for Multnomah, Washington and Clackamas counties, which is ~600,000 fairly complex polygons.
+Thus developing efficient geoprocessing operations on these was one of the biggest challenges of this work.
 A number of spatial datasets are a by-product of this analysis and those have been used in a variety of map products in order to visualize the analysis.

 # Project Workflow